-After you take out your mortgage loan, it is likely that the original lender will eventually sell the loan to a new owner (called a holder) and/or transfer the servicing of your loan to a new servicer (which means the right to manage the loan is transferred).
+After you take out your mortgage loan, it is likely that the original lender will eventually sell the loan to a new owner—called a holder or investor—and/or transfer the servicing of your loan to a new servicer, which means the right to manage the loan is transferred.

-What is a mortgage servicer?
+What's a mortgage servicer?
 Mortgage servicers process loan payments and manage the loan account on behalf of the holder of the loan.
-(The mortgage servicer is the company that you make your payment to.)
+The mortgage servicer is the company that you make your payment to.
 Sometimes the owner of the loan will also service it, but often the servicer is not the owner of the loan.

 Mortgages loans and the rights to service them are frequently bought and sold between banks and investors.

-This notice is in addition to any notices you may receive about the transfer of the servicing rights for your loan.
+This notice is in addition to any notices you might receive about the transfer of the servicing rights for your loan.